GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-02-23-using-the -command-line-imports-packages.md

-## Using the command line, imports and packages
+## Using the command line for compiling, running the program and jar operations

 Chapter one of the [Complete Study Guide](https://www.amazon.com/gp/product/B08DF4R2V9/ref=ppx_yo_dt_b_d_asin_title_351_o00?ie=UTF8&psc=1) for 1Z0-819 is about Java basics, with explanations on how to use the command line, how to write a file with a class containing main, how comments work and how to do import- and package declaration.
 It is all very basic but because I never use the command line (Intellij has buttons and menus for that) I learned a lot anyway.

 After studying it my score on the 20 questions at the end of the chapter was 65%, and I can definitely improve on that if I get used to using the terminal for compiling, running and packaging stuff.

-#### Something about comments
+#### Sidenote: something about comments
+This was part of chapter 1.
 They might ask about code with comments, whether it compiles or not.
 I learned that this pattern:

 ```
 /**  */